CodEngineer1105/LinkedInScrapUsingAPI/README.md

 That's all about the project, please comment if needed any help or facing any issue.

 **For security purpose, I'm not sharing the correct API key.
-Please login to proxyurl and create your own API Key**
+Please login to proxycurl and create your own API Key**